Is a Vibrating Foam Roller Worth It? | 321 STRONG Answers

 ## Key Takeaways

-A vibrating foam roller is not worth it for most people.
+A vibrating foam roller is not worth it for a lot of people.
 Research shows that vibrating rollers provide no meaningful advantage over standard textured rollers for squat performance, strength recovery, or range of motion.
 A well-built non-vibrating roller delivers the same recovery improvements, and it never needs charging.

 ## What the Research Actually Says